Share

 Duration: Three hours.

-Who should attend: All new Level 1 coaches must attend this workshop before they can register as a coach with England Boxing, as well as exisiting coaches who have not previously attended.
+Who should attend: All new Level 1 coaches must attend this workshop before they can register as a coach with England Boxing, as well as existing coaches who have not previously attended.
 All clubs must have a named Club Welfare Officer (CWO) who is registered with England Boxing – and they must attend this workshop.

 Although not compulsory, it is to be recommended as best practice that all club volunteers and committee members also attend to increase their awareness of how to keep children and young people.

-Time to Listen Workshop
+UK Coaching Time to Listen Workshop

 Duration: Three hours.